RYE NEWS COMMENTS POLICY

 A DEBATE TO BE ENCOURAGED

-Comments will be published if the opinions expressed and the language used to express them is suitable to a rational, informed and generally polite debate on the topic contained within the original story.
+Comments will be published if the opinions expressed and the language used to express them is suitable to a rational, informed, constructive and generally polite debate on the topic contained within the original story.

 NO PERSONAL REMARKS